 The Grand Place îlet in particular is the historical heart and soul of the Cirque de Mafate and probably the biggest since it covers 3 of the “plateaux”: Grand Place les Hauts, Grand–Place Ecole and Cayenne.
 This is the perfect place to stop off for a well-deserved break (and for lunch)…

-It is here, or more specifically at the Gite de Cayenne, that Sandrine is waiting for us for lunch.
-Her children are running around the garden, the crow of the rooster leads the way and we can hear the sound of the crackling fire where our lunch is bubbling away in a large pot.
+This is where our host Sandrine is waiting for us for lunch.
+The children are running around the garden, the crow of the rooster leads the way and we can hear the sound of the crackling fire where our lunch is bubbling away in a large pot.
 We all share a traditional Créole meal in a very pleasant atmosphere.
 We bombard Clovis with questions about the daily life of the people of Mafate that he knows like the back of his hand.

 We get back down to the river and appreciate the freshness of the crystal-clear waters, hidden pools and river crossings we have to take, venturing in and out of the water much to our great pleasure.
 At the foot of these cliffs, we follow the river until we reach our 4×4 that’s waiting to take us back to civilisation, as the sun is slowly starting to set.

 At the end of the day, we leave the Cirque de Mafate and everything within it.
 The silence that reins inside the 4×4 as we drive away, is probably due to the sheer magic of the time spent here, after an intense and highly enjoyable day.